wxifaras/vnetpeersyncpoc/README.md

-# vnetpeersyncpoc
-C# .NET Sync Peering Poc

-## Overview
+# Overview
 This is a simple Proof of Concept (POC) console application that demonstrates how to perform Sync Peering between two virtual networks in Azure using the Azure .NET SDK.
+The code assumes <b>Hub-spoke</b> network topology.

 In Azure, “sync peering” refers to the process of updating the address space of a peered virtual network.
 When you update the address space for a virtual network, you need to sync the virtual network peer for each remote peered virtual network.